playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 While the frameworks detect reactive changes under the hood differently, they all handle updating the DOM for you.
 This allows you to focus on the logic that's intended to update what's on-screen as opposed to the code that updates the DOM itself.

-This is important because in order to update the DOM in an efficient way requires significant heavy lifting.
-In fact, **two of these frameworks (React and Vue) store an entire copy of the DOM in memory in order to keep that updating as lightweight as possible**.
+This is important because to update the DOM in an efficient way requires significant heavy lifting.
+In fact, **two of these frameworks (React and Vue) store an entire copy of the DOM in memory to keep that updating as lightweight as possible**.
 In the third book of this book series, titled "Internals", we'll learn how this works under-the-hood and how to build our work version of this DOM mirroring.

 # Attribute Binding